amitmavgupta/azure-terraform/README.md

+# What is the main purpose of the repo?
 This repo will discuss how to deploy Cilium on AKS clusters using the following CNI's:
 * Isovalent Enterprise for Cilium in Azure Marketplace with all enterprise feature(s) available.
 * Isovalent Enterprise for Cilium in Azure Marketplace (Azure Linux as the host OS) with all enterprise feature(s) available.